frctl/fractalite/docs/plugins.md

 # Parser plugins

+The Fractalite parser goes through the following steps:

+1. Reads the files in the `src` directory, turns it into a list of file objects.
-The Fractalite parser reads the files in the `src` directory, builds an array of component objects according to the component structure specification and then runs those objects through a pipeline of plugins to transform the component objects as required.
+2. Transforms the files into an array of component objects according to the component structure specification.
+3. Runs those objects through a pipeline of plugins to mutate the component objects as required.

-Plugins consist of an exported 'attacher' function that will receive an `options` object and that returns the (optionally asynchronous) plugin handler function itself.
-The plugin will receive an `array` of components as its first argument and must return the manipulated array for the next plugin to operate on.
+4. Returns the final component objects to be used as data in the UI themes, CLI commands or any other tools building on the core parser.

+A simple parser plugin looks like this:

 ```js
 // status-plugin.js